Capital Gain Tax - Long Term & Short Term in India

 3) Indian Agricultural Land in rural area

-Rural agricultural land is a land in area where:
+Rural agricultural land is a land which is not in urban area

 (b) Municipality population